JCash/jctest/docs/index.md

 * As few lines as possible
 * Single header only library

-From this, the expected result was:
+From this, the expected result is:

 * Fast compile times
 * Small executable size